 - Our next Sea School Certificate training expedition is planned for September 19-22.
 Amy is looking to qualify with the first ever Sea School Certificate on top of her Bronze, Silver and Gold Duke of Edinburgh Award expeditions completed with us!

 - A sailing instructor currency day sail saw several new trainees join us for the first time in the small boats.
 Bryn, Ross, Dean, Loz, Danni, Jono and Peter set sail to practice our skills off Coochie Mudlo Island.

 - Tahlia took the initiative to apply for a place on the Young Endeavour and has been accepted for a 3 week training voyage from Mackay.
 Congratulations Tahlia!

 - Our shipping container arrived, and was eventually wrestled into place thanks to Max and his tractor, a very good truck driver and the efforts of Kieron, Ross and Jono to clear the site and create footings.
 It is being set up for our storage, workshop and office space with an undercover area for storing and working on the boats!

-- Sailing Instructor training was such fun, and a pretty good effort for our first accredited course!
-What an amazing crew we have – including all the level 2 and 3 trainees that have joined us recently.
-Eight skippers passed their practical assessment and are working on their planning tasks for upcoming expeditions to finish the requirements for Sailing Instructor and the associated units of competence.
+- Nine Level 3 and four level 2 trainees headed out on our first accredited course!
+What an amazing crew – eight skippers passed their practical assessment and are working on their planning tasks for upcoming expeditions to finish the requirements for their Sailing Instructor ticket and the associated units of competence.
+Congratulations!

 - Hillbrook Anglican School Yr 12 groups encountered rain one week and then floodwaters the next from ex-tropical cyclone Debbie!
 We were very impressed with the students who enjoyed learning to sail in the variable conditions… and with such determination in using their new skills to light fires with their bare hands!
 The staff at Hillbrook are pretty awesome too 🙂